McDonaldAndrew-ETSU/McDonaldAndrew-ETSU/README.md

 - 👋 Hi, I’m @McDonaldAndrew-ETSU, my real name is Andrew and I am currently a student at East Tennessee State University!
 I graduate in May, 2024.
 - 👀 I’m interested in AI, Machine Learning, and Full-Stack Web Development!
 - 🌱 I’m currently maintaing my skills in C#, .NET, Java, JavaScript, and Python.
-I am also developing a Node package based from the ExpressJS framework on the side!
+On the side, I am also developing a Node package based from the ExpressJS framework!
 - 💞️ I’m looking to collaborate together within internships or job opportunities working remotely!
 - 📫 How to reach me ...
 Email: mcdonaldai@etsu.edu